achintya007/bagh_doc/docs/source/getting_started.rst

 **Guidelines to write input file of Ground State Energy in the non-relativistic framework:**

-While writing the input file, one should write which method is following; it doesn’t matter whether it is lower case or upper case.
-For a non-relativistic framework, if the interface is pyscf spin adopted implementation, then there is no need to write anything.
-After that, you should write the desirable ``basis-set``; if the bond lengths are in Armstrong, there is no need to write anything else you have to write ``Bohr`` at the end if it is not in the Armstrong unit.
+The input file for a non-relativistic frame is nearly identical to that for a relativistic framework.
+For a non-relativistic framework, if the interface is a pyscf spin-adapted implementation, then there is no need to write anything regarding the interface in the input file.

 Example: